124938/learning-spark/README.md

 ## HDFS (Hadoop Distributed File System) - Recap
 * **Overview:**
+  * HDFS is a hadoop’s storage layer which can store files in range of Terabytes and Petabytes in distributed manner with features like high availability, reliability and fault tolerance
-  * It follows master/slave architecture and comprises of following components:
+  * HDFS follows master/slave architecture and comprises of following components:
     * NameNode : It is a _deamon process_ runs on master node (Only 1)
     * SecondaryNameNode : It is a _deamon process_ to perform backup and record-keeping functions for the NameNode (typically 1)
     * DataNode : It is a _deamon process_ runs on slave nodes (typically many)